bglezseoane/elasticsearch-snack/README.md

 The practical objective of this project is to access online cooking recipes and store them in Elasticsearch for searching purpose.

 So firstly we are going to scrap data from the web [Allrecipes](https://www.allrecipes.com).
-And we are going to limit our scope to the *dinner* category.
+And we are going to limit our scope to the *snacks* category.

 We will also be creating a strict schema; or mapping, in case of ES; so that we can make sure that data is being indexed in correct format and type.